Boronia railway station: History

 After extensive community activism, the Andrews government announced a $60 million upgrade of the station if re-elected at the 2022 state election.
 Boronia will be decked over to create new open space, as well as better connections to the surrounding shopping strips.
 The decking will also create direct pedestrian access from the car park to the Dorset Road shops, making it easier to get around central Boronia.
 The station facilities will undergo a major overhaul with building upgrades, improved lighting, CCTV, platform upgrades, accessibility upgrades and new furniture to create a modern station.
 The bus interchange will also receive new shelters, seating and signage.

+Construction on the station upgrade began in December 2025 with the construction of site offices and worker ammenities as well as service works.
+Major construction began in March 2026 with the demolition of two shops to allow space for the future station plaza.
+At this time, Lupton Way was also closed at the station to allow for construction of one of the new station buildings.
+Boronia station itself closed temporarily on 8 May 2026, with all trains skipping the station to allow for construction to take place within the station concourse and platforms.
+During the closure, a free shuttle bus was provided between Bayswater station and Ferntree Gully station.
+During the station's closure, it was upgraded with additional platform shelters, revamped lighting and upgraded station accessibility with a widened concourse.
+The upgraded station reopened on 4 August 2026, with a new accessible entrance from Erica Avenue at the western end of station, while finalising works expected to continue into September 2026.

 Platforms and services

 Boronia has one island platform with two faces.
 It is served by Belgrave line trains.